 See what your kids think

 Finally, don't forget to talk to your kids!
-See if they have anything in mind that they’d like to do this summer, then try and work those ideas into your family's summer schedule.
+See if they have anything in mind that they’d like to do this summer, then try and work those ideas into your summer co-parenting schedule.

 Summer vacation is a special time for any kid, so work as hard as you can towards giving your kids the best summer vacation to date!

 Regarding COVID-19: Information related to the pandemic is evolving rapidly.
 Please refer to your attorney or other legal practitioners in your area to answer your specific questions related to family law and the COVID-19 crisis.